 Source : OCHA - https://www.ochaopt.org/reports/protection-of-civilians

-Protection: People are facing or at risk of forced displacement, administrative detention, exposure to explosive remnants of war (ERW) and physical violence.
-The number of people in need of protection assistance has increased in 2019.?
+Protection: 1.9 million people are estimated in need of protection.
+People are facing or at risk of forced displacement, administrative detention, exposure to explosive remnants of war (ERW) and physical violence.?

 Health: Continuity of medical care is threatened by the financial crisis and electricity shortages.
 Mental health disorders constitute a major medical concern, particularly affecting children.?